la2050/archive/_projects/2015/richstone-healing-wellness-center.md

   health, and productivity.
 project_image: 'https://img.youtube.com/vi/gRaTc3pZvug/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/gRaTc3pZvug'
-'In one to three sentences, please describe your proposal.': >- Richstone's Healing and Wellness Center will address the consequences of abuse and trauma through a broad range of services for families exposed to, or affected by, physical, psychological or sexual abuse, neglect, and violence in the home or community.
-Through thoughtfully coordinated mental health and wellness programs, the Center will transition children and families out of crisis, down the path of healing and towards a goal of long-term stability, health, and productivity.
 Where will you be working?:
   - South Bay
   - 'Hawthorne, Lawndale, Lennox and surrounding communities'